janetriley/bloom_filter/readme.txt

 The keys in lookup is unaffected, however, and we can see later hashes require fewer keys.
 ****

 key len        keys in lookup        % false positive        num bits set 6                 335489                  1%                     65146
 5                 289682                 14%                    289682
 4                  65146                 19%                     65146

-Hasing the term twice made a dramatic difference.
+Hashing the term twice made a dramatic difference.
 Using two hashes, with hash key trimmed to length 2, key len         keys in lookup        % false positive        num bits set 2 @ 2each          256                      .05%                 256

-Reading about bloom filters,  I heared 2-3% false positive mentioned as typical and acceptable.
+Reading about bloom filters,  I heard 2-3% false positive mentioned as typical and acceptable.

 MAKE IT FAST
 I didn't optimize for speed, so this falls under Future Improvements.

 I would optimize hashing functions.
 Stack Overflow says that jenkins and murmur are good choices because they distribute values well and don't take long to compute.
 For a high throughput, time to hash would become very important.
 I had compilation issues installing these packages, so went with the algorithms in hashlib.

-These completed quickly on my laptop.
-I'd run it with the profile option set and bigger wordlists to compile some stats.
+The script completed quickly on my laptop.
+I'd run it with the profile option set and bigger wordlists to compile some stats for execution time.

-If we needed optimization, I'd shift to using a more representative processor and data set.
+For real optimization I'd shift to using a more production-like processor and data set.

 FUTURE DIRECTIONS
 Fix the byte array initialization and rerun calculations.

+Use a better hash.
+If I planned to experiment a lot, I'd add a field to BloomFilter for hash functions, and make the hash method iterate through them.

 Would a set work better than a lookup table and indicies?
 It costs to maintain the lookup table and adds some mental complexity.
-It's probably not a win, but I'm curious.
+Sets are probably not a win, but I'm curious.

 Could I get the same results by taking the first and last N characters of a single hash?
 I'd have two keys for the cost of one hash.
 Are they different enough to give the same kind of random variety as two hashes?

-If I wanted to experiment with different hashes, I'd add a field to BloomFilter for hash functions, and make the hash method iterate through them.